cirbuk/resolver/README.md

 const template = {
   method: 'post',
   isFormData: {
+    //resolves to false
     _mapping: "{{isFormData}}",

-    _transformer(value) {
+    //The value false resolved using the _mapping is passed to the function.
+The
+    //value that the function returns will become the value of isFormData _transformer(value) {
       return value === false ?
 "This is a false value" : "This is a true value";
     }